 Seam should be on the inside edge of the strap with equal parts of the bag holding the strap end in place.

 Sew a square holding two sides of the bag with strap end in between in place.
 Repeat the same steps on the other side of the bag, with the other end of the strap.

-When the bag is done, you can always add a cute embellishment of some kind to ‘bling-it-up’ if you want.
+When your fat quarter bag is done, you can always add a cute embellishment of some kind to ‘bling-it-up’ if you want.

 And that’s it!
 Again, once you’ve made one, you can whip out a bunch more in no time.
 They’re great gifts to have on hand for all those little-girl Christmas or birthday gifts.
 (Or you could make a ‘satchel‘ version for boys too!)

 Be sure to visit the other guest-bloggers for Christmas in July to see the awesome ideas and tutorials they have for you!